-What Does Cornstarch Taste Like?
+What Does Cornstarch Taste Like

-Cornstarch has a very neutral flavor.
-It's not sweet or bitter like sugar but can be slightly salty depending on where you buy it from and how it was made.
-If you've ever used cornstarch before, then you know that it doesn't have much of an aroma either.
+It can be slightly salty depending on where you buy it from and how it was made.
+If you’ve ever used cornstarch before, then you know that it doesn’t have much of an aroma either.
 The only way to tell if something contains cornstarch is by looking at the ingredient list.
-You'll see "corn starch" listed as one of the ingredients.
+You’ll see “corn starch” listed as one of the ingredients.

 - Does cornstarch have any taste?